RobotLocomotion/spartan/modules/spartan/calibration/README.md

 - Edit `test_run_camera_calibration.py` to point to the folder paths, and also edit the name and serail number of the camera
 - `./test_run_camera_calibration.py`
 - Calibration results will be stored in `spartan_grasp/sandbox/calibration_results`
-- Copy the calibration results over back into `spartan` directory world
+- Copy the calibration results over back into `spartan` directory world (under `camera_config` -- copy the other folder structures)
+- Remember to rebuild catkin_projects with `make catkin_projects/fast`

 TODO